Oswaldo Moreno, Ph.D.

 La Esperanza Research Alumnus

 Dr. Lisa Fuentes (she/her/hers) is an alumnus of VCU's Counseling Psychology Doctoral Program.
 Before VCU, Dr. Fuentes received her bachelor's degree in Sociology from Brigham Young University (BYU) and a master's degree in Counseling Psychology with an emphasis in Clinical Mental Health Counseling from the University of Denver.
-Her research interests are in the areas of mental health disparities among underserved populations, Latine Psychology, healing historical trauma, and mental health practices among indigenous populations.
-The title of her dissertation was "Immigration related-stressors and Latinx immigrant well-being: The role of family and community resilience."
 Dr. Fuentes also completed an APPIC-accredited internship at Rutgers University Health Services in New Brunswick, New Jersey.
 Currently, she is a post-doctoral fellow in the Washington DC area.
-Overall, Dr. Fuentes is invested in continuing to be part of the process of removing the stigma that is associated with mental health in Latine communities and providing culturally appropriate services.